- Getting started

 Note:

-- If you use a multi-tenant application, keep the default value for the Tenant ID (
+multi-tenant application, keep the default value

-common). - If you use a single tenant application, retrieve the Tenant ID from Azure.
+common. - If you use a single-tenant application, retrieve the tenant ID from Azure.
 For more details, check How to find your Microsoft Entra tenant ID.

 Refresh tokens for OAuth applications